CediGasser/ant-simulation/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```
+Note that [Node.js](https://nodejs.org/en/) has to be installed.

 ## Deployment

 This repository is set up to automaticaly deploy any commits on the master branch to the server.
-So just code something that works, `git commit -am 'commit message'` and then `git push`.
+So if you have the access rights, just code something that works, `git commit -am 'commit message'` and then `git push`.